andyziye/starrocks/docs/administration/audit_loader.md

 StarRocks stores its audit logs in the local file **fe/log/fe.audit.log** rather than an internal database.
 The plugin Audit Loader allows you to manage audit logs directly within your cluster.
 Audit Loader reads logs from the file, and loads them into StarRocks via HTTP PUT.

-## Create a table to store audit logs
+## Create a table to store audit logss

 Create a database and a table in your StarRocks cluster to store its audit logs.
 See [CREATE DATABASE](../sql-reference/sql-statements/data-definition/CREATE%20DATABASE.md) and [CREATE TABLE](../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md) for detailed instructions.